 - Induction training.
 Internal knowledge is the very foundation of induction training.
 It can be used to provide new staff with access to the way your firm operates by communicating internal processes, company values, organisational culture and your firm’s value proposition.

-- Client servicing and skills.
-Every professional services firm has its differentiated methods for engaging with clients.
-This can include how to position the firm with new clients and manage sales processes, to how clients are on-boarded or projects are managed, through to the defined service levels promised to clients.
+- Customer servicing and skills.
+Every organisation firm has its differentiated methods for engaging with its own customers.
+This can include how to position the firm with new customers and manage sales processes, to how clients are on-boarded or projects are managed, through to the defined service levels promised to clients.
 Such training cannot be effectively supplied externally (beyond generic concepts).

 - Efficiency and administration.
 Within your firm, your staff will have identified the most efficient means to complete various tasks and use internal tools.
 This can be particularly important for service, admin or back-office staff who often do not receive much training.
 Yet within those teams, there is internal knowledge which could significantly reduce expenses or boost productivity.

 - Best practices.
 Every firm has its best practices; the tried and tested skills or processes which make that firm great.
 Best practices cannot be sourced They are unique to each organisation and can only be found through internal knowledge.